Skip to main content

 The following protocol is commonly used to enhance the body’s response and increase the chances of detecting Borrelia:

-• Herbs and Supplements: Daily intake of immune-boosting herbs such as cat’s claw, echinacea, astragalus, and others.
+• Herbs and supplements: Daily intake of immune‑stimulating herbs such as cat’s claw, echinacea, astragalus, and others.
+This should be used only after consulting a physician to ensure safety and optimal effectiveness.

-• Vitamins: Vitamin C (1 gram per day), vitamin D, selenium, and zinc are recommended to support the immune system.
+• Vitamins: Vitamin C, vitamin D, selenium, and zinc are recommended for supporting the immune system (dosages must be discussed with a physician).

-• Melatonin: Taken before sleep, melatonin helps improve sleep and supports the immune system in antibody production.
+• Melatonin: When taken before sleep, melatonin helps improve sleep quality and supports the immune system in antibody production.
+Only after consulting a physician.

-• NAC (N-Acetyl Cysteine): This supplement should be taken on an empty stomach.
+• NAC (N‑acetylcysteine): This supplement should be taken on an empty stomach after consulting a physician.

-• Monolaurin: Up to 3000 mg can be taken to support the immune system.
+• Monolaurin: Up to 3000 mg may be taken to support the immune system.

 In addition, you can experiment with other approaches, including combining the following ingredients: